-Most of the data generated will be loaded into the HOOP UCBH, where they will be available to the public.
-The tools generated during the project will be also available in the UCBH for their use in future evaluations of circularity.
+Most of the data generated are loaded into the HOOP UCBH, where they are available to the public.
+The tools generated during the project are also available in the UCBH, under a case-by-case criterion, for their use in future evaluations of circularity and projects.
 The contents and tools from the UCBH will be reusable for a few years after the end of the project.
 In this sense, exploitation strategies will be developed from outcomes of Tasks 7.5 and 9.1, to make sure that the Hub and its contents are available and usable far beyond the end of HOOP.
 The results of HOOP project will be also hosted by the CCRI, which will also ensure future reuse.